IshankGulati/ishankgulati.github.io/_posts/2015-11-23-The Pool Game.md

 Our goal is to determine the number of pool ball which striker ball would hit.
 Simply saying, we need to detect the intersection of the line tangent to pool balls and the line which passes through the middle of cue stick and the center of striker ball.
 The y co-ordinate of intersection will determine the number of target pool ball.

 We know from elementary geometry that we require at least two points to construct a line.
-In this image we have two unique markings on cue stick whose centroid can be used as one of the two points.
-We can also use center of white striker ball as one of the point.
+In this image there are two unique markings on cue stick whose centroid can be used as one of the two points.
+Also, center of white striker ball can be used as one of the point.
 I have used center of striker ball and the centroid of pink mark on cue stick to produce a line which can be extrapolated to detect the intersection.

 > **Note:** I have assumed upper left corner as origin.